software-mansion/react-native-whip-whep/packages/react-native-client/README.md

 An implementation of WHIP and WHEP protocols for React Native.
 Provides basic methods for establishing a connection in order to stream or receive media.

-This repository is an expo module that makes use of native Android and iOS packages and allows to use them in a React Native App with the code provided in `src/ReactNativeMobileWhepClientModule.ts` and the exports in `src/index.ts`.
-It also provides two simple native views - `WhepClientView` and `WhipClientView` to show the stream or camera preview.
+This repository is an expo module that makes use of native Android and iOS packages and allows to use them in a React Native App with the code provided in `src/ReactNativeMobileWhepClientViewModule.ts` and `src/ReactNativeMobileWhepClientViewModule.ts`, with the exports in `src/index.ts`.
+It also provides two native views - `WhepClientView` and `WhipClientView` to show the stream or camera preview, with refs that handle the logic of managing the streams.

 ## Setup